 The infographic above displays the median age for all buyers, first time buyers, and repeat buyers.
 As we can see from the graph below, the age of first time buyers hasn’t changed too drastically since 1981.
 However, the median age of repeat buyers has increased by 18 years.

 To analyze why this may be a factor, we have to make some assumptions.
-It could be assumed that a repeat buyer at 36 could be buying a bigger and/or more expensive house as they have had time to build equity and increased their income.
-On the inverse, repeat buyers at the age of 54 may be wanting smaller houses.
+It could be assumed that a repeat buyer at 36 could be buying a bigger and/or more expensive house.
+Our Shenandoah Valley buyer budget guide breaks down those costs as they have had time to build equity and increased their income.
+On the inverse, repeat buyers at the age of 54 may be wanting smaller house — perhaps one with energy-efficient green featuress.

 Let me know if you can think of any other factors that may add to the increased median age of buyers.